-There are a variety of laws in the state of Florida that govern the practices and procedures that landlords must follow when dealing with the real property that they own and the tenants that they lease to.
+There are a variety of laws in Florida that govern the practices and procedures that landlords must follow when dealing with the real property that they own and the tenants that they lease to.
 Unfortunately, landlords sometimes find themselves in need of protection against tenants who have violated the lease or Florida law and have engaged in misconduct of some fashion.
-When this occurs, an experienced evictions attorney can help you to find the answers to your questions regarding Florida landlord tenant laws.
+When this occurs, contact Jay L. Fabrikant, an experienced evictions attorney, to help you find the answers to your questions regarding Florida landlord tenant laws.

 Florida Landlord Tenant Laws